r-lib/devtools/README.md

 # devtools

-The aim of `devtools` is to make your life as a package developer easy.
-It does this by providing tools to:
+The aim of `devtools` is to make your life as a package developer easy, by R functions that simplify many of the common tasks of package development.
+Devtools is currently very opinionated about how to do package development, and requires that you use `roxygen` for documentation and `testthat` for testing.
+Future version will relax these opinions - patches are welcome!
+Track development of `devtools` at https://github.com/hadley/devtools.

-* simulate `R CMD install` during development
-* build documentation (using roxygen), run tests (using testthat)
-* run `R CMD check` from within R
-* help you release your package

-These tools are described in more detail below.

-To use all features of devtools, you also need to install `RCurl`.
+To use all features of `devtools`, you also need to install `RCurl`.
 To get it:

 * On windows, run
   `install.packages("RCurl", repos = "http://www.stats.ox.ac.uk/pub/RWin/")`
 * On everything else, run
   `install.packages("RCurl")`

-I also recommend that you use my fork of roxygen, rather than the official CRAN version.
-Once you've installed and loaded `devtools`, you can install this direct from my github account by running `install_github("roxygen")`.
+I also recommend that you use my fork of `roxygen`, rather than the official CRAN version.
+Once you've installed and loaded `devtools`, you can install this directly from my github account by running `install_github("roxygen")`.

 ## Package development tools